Beam-wi/tritonserver/docs/model_management.md

 Changes to the model repository while the server is running will be ignored.
-Model load and unload requests using the [model control protocol](protocol/extension_model_repository.md) will have no affect and will return an error response.
+Model load and unload requests using the [model control protocol](protocols/extension_model_repository.md) will have no affect and will return an error response.

-This model control mode is selected by specifying --model-control-mode=none when starting Triton.
+This model control mode is selected by specifing --model-control-mode=none when starting Triton.
 This is the default model control mode.
-Changing the model repository while Triton is running must be done carefully, as explained in [Modifying the Model Repository](#modifying-the-model-repository).

 ## Model Control Mode EXPLICIT